thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/2_00_editor_setup.md

 ---
 While the toplevel is great for interactively trying out the language, we will shortly need to write Rocq files in an editor.

-Rocq has plugins for many editors, but the most actively maintained are for Visual Studio Code, Emacs and Vim.
+The Rocq Prover has plugins for many editors, but the most actively maintained are for Visual Studio Code, Emacs and Vim.

 ## Visual Studio Code